ignc-research/arena-rosnav/README.md

 # IROS21 information
-To test the code and reproduce the experiments, switch to the branch local_planner.
-Follow the installation steps in [Installation.md](docs/Installation.md).
-Afterwards, follow the steps in [Evaluations.md](docs/Evaluations.md).
+To test the code and reproduce the experiments, switch to the branch [local_planner_subgoalmode](https://github.com/ignc-research/arena-rosnav/tree/local_planner_subgoalmode).
+Follow the installation steps in [Installation.md](https://github.com/ignc-research/arena-rosnav/blob/local_planner_subgoalmode/docs/Installation.md).
+Afterwards, follow the steps in [Evaluations.md](https://github.com/ignc-research/arena-rosnav/blob/local_planner_subgoalmode/docs/Evaluations.md).

+To test the different waypoint generators, follow the steps in [waypoint_eval.md](https://github.com/ignc-research/arena-rosnav/blob/local_planner_subgoalmode/docs/waypoint_eval.md)

 # UPDATE
 The main development branch is local_planner_subgoalmode, which contains the latest functionalities and modules.
 We recommend to start testing out this repo there.
 It will be merged into the master branch as soon as possible.